Skip to content

 🪣 KV

-Data in Kv is stored as a persistent collection of key-value pairs, much like to properties of a JavaScript object or a Map object.
-The keys are represented as strings, while the values are serializable JavaScript objects.
+Data is stored as a persistent collection of key-value pairs, much like the properties of a JavaScript object or a Map object.
+The keys are strings and the values are serializable JavaScript objects.
 Keys are unique within the database, and the last value to be set is the one that is returned when next reading the key.

 typescript